Introduction

 Recognizing the Warning Signals

-Your vehicle is equipped to alert you when something isn’t functioning correctly, often through visual or olfactory cues.
-Being vigilant about these indicators can enable you to address issues before they escalate.
+Your vehicle is designed to let you know when something isn’t right, often through lights or smells.
+Paying attention to these signs can help you fix problems before they get worse.

 Illumination of the Check Engine Light

-When the check engine light activates, it serves as a warning that something is amiss.
-This could encompass various issues, including potential oil flow problems due to a clogged oil filter.
-While the light may indicate multiple concerns, it’s essential to investigate specific oil-related error codes with a diagnostic tool or consult a professional for clarity.
+When the check engine light comes on, it’s a sign that something is wrong.
+This could be related to oil flow issues caused by a clogged oil filter.
+While the light can mean different things, it’s important to check for specific oil-related error codes using a diagnostic tool or ask a professional for help.

 Engine Overheating: A Critical Alert